-Join Aaron F. Ross for an in-depth discussion in this video Setting application options, part of VUE: Animating a Landscape.
+Join Aaron F. Ross for an in-depth discussion in this video Setting application options, part of Animating a Landscape with VUE.

 - [Voiceover] Let's start by setting up a few of the application options.
 I've got a default installation of Vue Extreme 2015, and I'm seeing the welcome screen.
 I don't need to see that again, so I'll disable it, don't show again, turn that checkbox on, and then close the welcome screen dialogue, and we get a default scene opening up, and now let's go into the application preferences under File, Options, in the General Preferences, most importantly, we need to increase the number of undos, because the default is only five, I'm going to set that to 50 levels of undo.